How Long to Bake Pork Chops

 |400°F / 205°C||7-8 min||15-18 min|

 |425°F / 220°C||6-7 min||12-15 min|

 Note: If you pan sear boneless pork chops before baking, reduce bake time by 2 minutes.

 You’ll use slightly less time in a convection oven with the fan on.
 For a delicious recipe, check out our Baked Boneless Pork Chops.

 HOW LONG TO BAKE BONE IN PORK CHOPS

 Bone in pork chops are hands-down the most flavorful, and there are two types: rib chops and loin chops.
-On average, they need 5 more minutes of baking time than boneless pork chops, but it depends on the size of the bone!
+On average, they need 3-5 more minutes of baking time than boneless pork chops depending on the size of the bone!
 Larger bones take longer to cook through than just a small piece.

 Here’s how long to bake bone in pork chops based on thickness and oven temperature:

 |Pork Chop Oven Temp||Bone In Pork Chop Bake Time|

 |½ in / 1 cm thickness||1 in / 2½ cm thickness|